In This Article

 What Is Seismic Learning for Chrome?

-Seismic Learning (formerly Lessonly) for Chrome is a browser extension that provides unmatched access to learning content from anywhere in the Google Chrome browser.
+Seismic Learning for Chrome (formerly Lessonly for Chrome) is a browser extension that provides unmatched access to learning content from anywhere in the Google Chrome browser.
 Learning for Chrome allows you to map lessons to specific webpages and URLs.
 Mapped lessons will then be pushed to learners when they navigate to that website, giving them the information they need when they need it and where they need it.